Ad Blocker Detected

 Impact of lipid environment on IMP modulation

-Lipid environment of the lipid membrane also regulates the intramembrane proteolysis.
-For C99, cleavage catalyzed by γ-secretase has been analyzed for the effect of lipid environment where the overall enzyme activity of the γ-secretase was found to be influenced by the presence of cholesterol, sphingolipids and glycerophospholipids as well as by the length of the acyl chains of the lipids.
+The lipid environment of the lipid membrane also regulates the intramembrane proteolysis.
+For C99, cleavage catalyzed by γ-secretase has been analyzed for the effect of lipid environment where the overall enzyme activity of the γ-secretase was found to be influenced by the presence of cholesterol, sphingolipids, and glycerophospholipids as well as by the length of the acyl chains of the lipids.